apache/fury-site/docs/guide/dart/external-types.md

 The declaration's field list is the complete external schema.
 Fory does not automatically add fields from the target, its superclass, or its mixins.
-You may explicitly declare an accessible inherited target property just like any other schema field. `exposePrivateFields` applies only to ordinary Dart hierarchies and is invalid with `ForyStruct.target`.
+You may explicitly declare an accessible inherited target property just like any other schema field. `exposePrivateFields` and `ignoreInheritedPrivateFields` apply only to ordinary Dart hierarchies and are invalid with `ForyStruct.target`.

 Public target fields count toward the graph-memory budget automatically, but that accounting does not add them to the serialized schema.
 Use